kev0960/ModooCode/md/inst/addsubps.md

 In 64-bit mode, using a REX prefix in the form of REX.R permits this instruction to access additional registers (XMM8-XMM15).

 128-bit Legacy SSE version: The second source can be an XMM register or an 128-bit memory location.
 The desti-nation is not distinct from the first source XMM register and the upper bits (VLMAX-1:128) of the corresponding YMM register destination are unmodified.
-See Figure3-4.
+See Figure 3-4.

 VEX.128 encoded version: the first source operand is an XMM register or 128-bit memory location.
 The destination operand is an XMM register.
 The upper bits (VLMAX-1:128) of the corresponding YMM register destination are zeroed.